loopbackio/loopback-next/examples/webpack/README.md

 # @loopback/example-webpack

-This example illustrates how to bundle `@loopback/core` using [webpack](https://webpack.js.org/) to allow LoopBack's Dependency Injection can be run inside a browser.
+This example illustrates how to bundle `@loopback/core` using [webpack](https://webpack.js.org/) to allow LoopBack's Dependency Injection to run inside a browser.

 ## Webpack configurations